Natalia504/react-native-tech-stack/README.md

 ## Tech-stack App
- Built with react-native with Redux
+ Built with react-native and Redux </br>
  Simple list of tech libraries and its' descriptions.